pydantic/pydantic/docs/usage/validators.md

 * The keyword argument `mode='before'` will cause the validator to be called prior to other validation.
 * Using validator annotations inside of `Annotated` allows applying validators to items of collections.

+## Validation field checks

+During class creation, field validators are checked to confirm that the fields they specify actually exist on the model.

+This may be undesirable if, for example, you want to define a validator to validate fields that will only be present on subclasses of the model where the validator is defined.

+If you want to disable these checks during class creation, you can pass `check_fields=False` as a keyword argument to `@field_validator`.
+This option is not available for model validators.

-## Special Types
+## Special types

 Pydantic provides a few special types that can be used to customize validation.

+### `InstanceOf`

-- [`InstanceOf`][pydantic.functional_validators.InstanceOf] is a type that can be used to validate that a value is an instance of a given class.
+[`InstanceOf`][pydantic.functional_validators.InstanceOf] can be used to validate that a value is an instance of a given class.

 ```py
 from typing import List